MysteryPancake/Houdini-Fun/README.md

 ## Gilbert tesselations

 A [gilbert tesselation](https://en.wikipedia.org/wiki/Gilbert_tessellation) is basically a bunch of lines that extend outwards until they collide.

-It makes some cool looking cracking and growth patterns.
+It makes cool looking cracking and growth patterns.

 You can check for collisions using `intersect()` or `intersect_all()` in VEX.
 Once an intersection is detected, the point stops moving.